gasduster99/sppComp/try1/try1_2.md

 As outlined in $(cite)$ the data in $blank$ are the result of a cluster sampling protocol across the many strata, in which each sample is intended to be composed of two fifty pound clusters from the selected stratum.
-Although port samplers do there best to follow protocol, in reality the port sampling environment does not always allow the exact $(cite)$ protocol to be followed.
-Variations in the sampling protocol may result in more or less clusters taken, or the size of clusters taken to vary, from stratum to stratum based on the particular challenges of sampling each stratum.
+Although port samplers do their best to follow protocol, in reality the port sampling environment does not always allow the exact $(cite)$ protocol to be followed.
+Variations in the sampling protocol may result in only a single cluster being taken clusters taken, or the size of clusters taken to vary, from stratum to stratum based on the particular challenges of sampling each stratum.

 The model based methodology proposed here does not rely strongly upon the cluster sampling structure, but rather simply views each sample as independent and